Julieta Ortega: Personal life

 She was married to the musician Iván Noble, ex Caballeros de la Quema, with whom she had a son named Benito Noble Ortega.

 Career

 Her acting career began in Argentina having studied theater at the Actors Studio of Los Angeles, California.
 On television he played bold roles a lesbian along with Carolina Fal in Son o se hacen, a nurse from a psychiatric hospital in Sol negro, a prostitute in Disputas and the niece of Emilio Uriarte, in Los Roldán.
 In theater she was part of the cast of El cartero with texts based on the novel by Antonio Skármeta.
 In cinema, she starred La maestra normal, Pequeños milagros from Eliseo Subiela, 24 horas (Algo está por explotar) and participated in Animalada.
 In the year 2012, she is part of the cast of the successful telecomedy Graduados.
 In 2014 she is part of the cast of Viudas e hijos del Rock & Roll.

+In 2024, Ortega starred in La Fuerza del Cariño, a theatrical adaptation of the Oscar-winning film Terms of Endearment.